aeternity/aeternity/docs/build.md

 See [configuration documentation](configuration.md) for configuration details.

-If `prod-build` went fine, configuration is in place, one should be able to navigate to the build artifacts directory and start the epoch node:
+If `prod-build` went fine, configuration is in place, one should be able to navigate to the build artifacts directory and start the Aeternity node:
 ```bash
 cd _build/prod/rel/aeternity/
 bin/epoch start